lemlac/mulem/docs/reference.md

 action = fn(a, b) = a + b       -- Passing to the variable with a function value.
 ```

-Note that if you try to declare a function with the name `fn`, it will throw an error.
+`name(x) = ` is a function declaration and `fn(x) = ` is a lambda expression, and the two look visually similar.
+That can be a problem like when your trying to return a function from another function.
+Using an implicit `return` would look like declaring a function named `fn`.
+The two look similar by themselves, but `return fn` makes it explicit.
+If you try to declare a function with the name `fn`, it will throw an error.
 This prevents potential gotchas and silent errors.
 In order to return a function, you need to write out `return fn` at the start of the line so that it's clear you aren't trying to declare a function.

 ```
 (-- This is an error because you are trying to declare a function with the name `fn`: